Rajdeep7/unistuff/TUM/IN2322 - Protein Prediction I/Questions.md

 # Transmembrane Helix Prediction
 - There is more than one membrane for eukaryotes! -> inner membrane and outer membrane

+### How many percent of the known structures are transmembrane helix proteins?
+How many of the total proteins out there?
+- Less than 2% of known (only counting unique, then WAY less)
+- About 20% in total!

 ### Why is a membrane important?
 - Keep malicious things away and keep important things inside
 - Garbage disposal